-The City's Transportation & Development Department is planning to widen Chandler Heights Road from two lanes to four lanes between Arizona Avenue and McQueen Road.
+The City's Public Works & Utilities Department is planning to widen Chandler Heights Road from two lanes to four lanes between Arizona Avenue and McQueen Road.
+The project start date is Feb.
+11, 2019, and will be completed in December 2019.
+The roadway improvements will start west of Arizona Avenue at Sunland Drive and end just west of McQueen Road.

 For more information visit the project website, or call the project hotline at 480-898-4060.